rigon/qmmp-plugin-youtube/README.md

 I'm still working on new exciting features, to make it easier to use.
 I hope soon I will have more news!

 If you are interested, you can also contribute to this project, that would be **AWESOME**.
 Feel free to send me a message.

+Checkout the [Issues section](https://github.com/rigon/qmmp-plugin-youtube/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) to see the exciting new features that we have planned.